Buying A House In Nevada w/ Social Distancing Changes

 The New Normal

+If you are fortunate, you’ll find a video tour.
 The most popular tours are Interactive ones.
 These vary a little, but in general, you can put your mouse on a spot in the video that’s either inside or outside the home and see in a circle when viewing on your computer.
 You even choose which room you’ll go to next.
 Others shoot in 3-D and still pictures.
-Still, other companies have floorplan mapping programs that come with their videos.
+One other company has a floorplan mapping program that comes with their videos.
+They are getting extreme.

 Viewing Homes: Virtual vs. In-Person